On this dayJul 27, 1967

 Detroit Uprising Ends, Leaving Over 40 People Dead, Most at the Hands of Law Enforcement

 On July 27, 1967, a multi-day uprising of violent clashes between police and Black residents in Detroit ended.
-The conflict, which began on July 23, was the largest of the year, and foreshadowed urban riots that would plague the nation the following year.
+The conflict, which began on July 23, was the largest of the year and foreshadowed the violent unrest in cities across the nation the following year.
 At the conclusion of this conflict, dozens of people had been killed by law enforcement.

 Beginning during World War I and continuing through the end of the 1960s, racial terror lynchings in the South fueled a massive exodus of African Americans from Southern states into urban ghettos in the North and West.
 In a brutal environment of racial subordination and terror, close to six million Black Americans fled the South’s racial caste system between 1910 and 1970.
 In 1910, Detroit’s population was 1.2% Black; by 1970, that number had risen to 43.7%.

 After several years of postwar migration had increased Black populations in Northern cities, pervasive discrimination and segregation in employment, education, and housing resulted in the continuing exclusion of Black people from the benefits of economic progress.
 Police brutality was rampant in Black communities, and law enforcement was rarely, if ever, held accountable.
 In the summer of 1967, these issues culminated in a series of uprisings across several major Northern cities.